Menorca 17 – 24 April 2020

 Leaders

-Chris Gibson has recently taken early retirement from Natural England where he was based in north Essex.
+Chris Gibson took early retirement from Natural England where he was based in north Essex.
 He is an author of several wildlife books and has led many holidays for Honeyguide.
 He is an outstanding all rounder, from birds through flowers to moths, and recognised as a ‘naturalist of distinction’ by the British Naturalists’ Association.

 Conservation project